meysam-amini/JavaSE-Projects/README.md

 # JavaSE-Projects
-I created this projects when I was new to Java, so their codes might not be so clean and well-structured :)
+I created these projects when I was new to Java, so their codes might not be so clean and well-structured :)

 ## Maze